Introduction

 Vault

-Along with that, the vault also includes the functionality of Inbox, to help users dedicate a directory specifically for receiving purposes.
-The backbone underlying this feature is public key cryptography as data confinement is achieved using independent keys for each resource.
-The key management nightmare is avoided in tiCrypt through public key cryptography.
+The inboxes' backbone is public key cryptography, as data confinement is achieved using independent keys for each resource.
+Critical management is avoided in tiCrypt globally through public key cryptography.

 Virtual Machines

-This is the heart of tiCrypt which allows secure computation by upholding security through isolation.
-It secures the VM right from the start and spins up a new image of the underlying OS each time not to carry over any chance of risk from the last execution.
-The access to VM is again PKI based; which allows the VM to be owned by users and not admins.
+Virtual machines allow secure computation by upholding security through isolation.
+Each time, the VMs securely spin up new images of the underlying OS to avoid carrying over any chance of risk from the previous execution.
+The access to VMs is also PKI-based, allowing the VMs to be owned by users, not admins.

-Auditing allows this to be a reporting feature in its own concern; as every action is tracked as files move in and out of the VM and gives a clear history of what happened; allowing one to verify if required.
-VMs allow complete ownership to researchers as no tool/ mechanism restrictions are in place; rather all the security is upheld at tiCrypt level with no compromise to provide secure processing.
+Auditing is the most significant reporting feature, as every action is tracked whenever files move in and out of the VM.
+This action gives a clear history of what happened, allowing users to verify the VM if required.
+VMs allow complete ownership to researchers as no tool/ mechanism restrictions are in place; instead, all the security is upheld at the tiCrypt level with no compromise to provide secure processing.

 My Profile

-- Drives: Create/ Manage drives mounted on to VM that are secured by powers of encryption.
+• Drives: Create/ Manage drives mounted on to VM secured by encryption abilities.

-- Teams: Belong to a team and communicate with the members of the team.
+• Teams: Belong to a team and communicate with the team members.

-- Groups: Allows to create a collective- to assist collaboration, a group per se for easy assignment to projects; and dealing with its users with given constraints.
+• Groups: Allows the creation of a collective to assist collaboration, a group per se for easy assignment to projects, and dealing with users with given constraints.

-- Certifications: This is a place where one can relay restrictions as needed of a certain assessment to permit access to say a certain project.
-This modal iterates all the certifications a user has and allows one to manage their validity in tiCrypt here.
+• Certifications: This is where one can relay restrictions as needed of a special assessment to permit access to, say, a particular project.
+This modal iterates all the user's certifications and allows one to manage their validity in tiCrypt here.

-- Permissions: This is the knowledge dump as to what actions one is authorized to do.
+• Permissions: This is the knowledge dump on actions one is authorized to do.

-- Tasks: This is like a view of recently completed/ running tasks- a modal essentially tracking the progress and relaying it to the user.
+• Tasks: This is a view of recently completed/ running tasks- a modal essentially tracking the progress and relaying it to the user.

-- Notifications: Allows viewing of all actions that take place during the user sessions, as well as tasks and log history.
+• Notifications: Allows viewing of all actions during the user sessions, tasks, and log history.

 For the Admins